-Manager: China Asset Management (Hong Kong) Limited

-Custodian: HSBC Institutional Trust Services (Asia) Limited

-Ongoing charges over a year: Class A USD (Acc/Dist) Shares / Class A RMB (Acc/Dist) Shares /: Class

-A HKD (Acc/Dist) Shares: 2.56%[^] Class I USD (Acc) Shares: 1.66%[#]

-Class I USD (Dist) Shares / Class I RMB (Acc/Dist) Shares / Class I HKD
+Manager: China Asset Management (Hong Kong) Limited Custodian: HSBC Institutional Trust Services (Asia) Limited Ongoing charges over a year: Class A USD (Acc/Dist) Shares / Class A RMB (Acc/Dist) Shares /: Class A HKD (Acc/Dist) Shares: 3.13%^ Class I USD (Acc) Shares: 2.23% # Class I USD (Dist) Shares (Acc/Dist) Shares: 2.23% i) Shares / Class I HKD Dealing frequency: Daily (every business day) Base currency: US Dollars (USD) Distribution policy: Accumulating Class(es): No dividend distributions.

-(Acc/Dist) Shares: 1.66%^

-Dealing frequency: Daily (every business day)

-Base currency: US Dollars (USD)

-Distribution policy: Accumulating Class(es): No dividend distributions.
 All interest and other income earned on investments will be accumulated and re-invested into the Sub-Fund on behalf of the Shareholders of the accumulating class(es).

-Distributing Class(es): The Manager currently intends to make monthly dividend distributions, subject to its discretion.
+Distributing Class(es) : The Manager currently intends to make monthly dividend distributions, subject to its discretion.
 The Manager intends to distribute income to Shareholders having regard to the Sub-Fund's net income after fees and costs.
 Distributions may be paid out of capital or effectively paid out of capital, which will result in an immediate reduction of the net asset value per Share.
 Distributions, if any, will be paid in the currency of the relevant distributing class(es).

-Financial year end of the Sub-
+Financial year end of the Sub- Fund: 31 December Minimum investment: Class Minimum initial investment Minimum subsequent investment Class A USD (Acc/Dist) USD 1,000 USD 1,000 Class A RMB (Acc/Dist) RMB 10,000 RMB 10,000

-Fund:

-31 December

-Minimum investment:

-[#] As the share class is newly launched, this figure is an estimate only and represents the sum of the estimated ongoing charges over a 12-month period chargeable to the share class expressed as a percentage of the estimated average NAV over the same period.
-The actual figure may be different upon actual operation of the share class and may vary from year to year.
+&lt;sup># The ongoing charges figure is based on expenses for the year ended 31 December 2024.
+This figure may vary from year to year.
+It represents the sum of the ongoing expenses chargeable to the relevant share class expressed as a percentage of the average NAV of such share class.

-[^]As the share class has not yet been launched, the figure is an estimate only and represents the sum of the estimated ongoing charges over a 12-month period chargeable to the share class expressed as a percentage of the estimated average NAV of the relevant share class over the same period.
+^ As the share class has not yet been launched, the figure is an estimate only and represents the sum of the estimated ongoing charges over a 12-month period chargeable to the share class expressed as a percentage of the estimated average NAV of the relevant share class over the same period.
 The actual figure may be different upon actual operation of the relevant share class of the Sub-Fund and may vary from year to year.